flowerschaos/flowerschaos/README.md

 - hello, i'm flowerschaos
-- you can find me on tumblr @ credit2theteam
+- you can find me on tumblr @ flowers_chaos
-- he/them
+- they/him
 - hubris runs in my veins